Why you should stop using Tableau & Power BI for spatial analysis

 • If you need to turn an address into a geographic point you need geocoding tools and will have to again depend on an external service or go through a complex process like this in Tableau.

-This is why it's really difficult to explain to a stakeholder why their data can’t be mapped in Tableau or Power BI even though they have seen maps in them before.
-Once you see a map many times you assume all maps can be delivered using these BI tools.
+This is why it's really difficult to explain to a stakeholder when comparing Tableau vs Power BI why their data can't be mapped in, even though they have seen maps in them before.
+Once you see a map, many times you assume all maps can be delivered using these BI tools.

-Of course many organizations often equate Tableau or Power BI dashboards with data or this is the only tool they have to present data in.
+Of course, many organizations often equate Tableau or Power BI dashboards with data, or this is the only tool they have to present data in.
 This quote from a post titled The Tableau Era is Over” by Taylor Brownlow states this plainly:

 To many business users data is now synonymous with dashboards.
-While a seemingly benign misunderstanding this actually causes a whole slew of downstream effects…Since Tableau is the only tool many teams have to present data they are forced to turn everything into a dashboard which significantly reduces the impact a more nuanced thoughtful analysis could have.
+While a seemingly benign misunderstanding this, actually causes a whole slew of downstream effects…Since Tableau is the only tool many teams have to present data, they are forced to turn everything into a dashboard which significantly reduces the impact a more nuanced, thoughtful analysis could have.

 There is one main limitation that actually makes spatial analysis difficult and not suitable for universal business intelligence tools.